sara-k03/quant/akuna-capital-options-101/Terminology-and-Trading-Floors.md

 ### Option Specific Terms:

+- **Option**: An option is a contract giving the buyer the right, but no the obligation, to buy or sell an underlying asset at a specific price (the strike price) on or before a certin date (the expiration date).
+These contracts are a type of derivative, meaning their value is derived from another asset like a stock, index, or ETF.
 - **Fill**: Another term for the completion of a trade.
 If a market maker trades on their bid or offer, the market maker may claim he/she "got filled."
 - **Tick size, tick increment**: The increment between one price level.
 Different producst have different tick sizes.
     - Ex: The USD tick size is 0.01.
     - Another example would be a future where the gap between "prices" is 0.125.
 A future is a standardized legal contract ot buy or sell an asset at a predetermined price on a specified future date.
 - **Queue Priority**: For markets that are determined by "price-time," if multiple orders are entered for the same price, the participant who entered his/her order or quote first will trade first.
 This person is said to have queue priority.
 - **Settlement time**: The specific time of days options expire, and futures "settle" for the day.
 These values are used to calculate daily P&L and mark to market.
-- **All-or-None**: An order type that must be executed in its entirety, or not executed at all.
 - **Immediate or Cancel (IOC)**: A type of order that requires all or part of the order to be executed immediately.
 Unfilled parts of order are cancelled- sometimes referred to as Fill and Kill (FAK) orders.
+    - Ex: 100 bid for 24 contracts (price --> 100, quantity --> 24)
+    - Enter an IOC order to Sell 50 at 100
+    - If we entered this order, 24 contracts will be sold at 100 and the remaining 26 will be cancelled.
+    - Your order is only "alive" to execute with any price at or above your offer, for a quantity up to your size.
 - **Good for Day (GFD) order**: A type of order that will remain active until executed (in part or full) or until the end of the trading day.
 It is then cancelled.
 - **Good-till-cancelled (GTC):** A type of order that will remain active until completed or cancelled by the entering party.
 - **Fill or Kill (FOK):** an order type that must be executed immediately in its entirety, otherwise the order is cancelled; often with floor trading—market makers have a few seconds to decide to make a trade and can also do a partial order.
 Sometimes brokers will use this interchangeably with Fill and Kill and will fill partial FOK orders.
+- **All-or-None**: An order type that must be executed in its entirety, or not executed at all.
 - **OCO (one cancels the other)**: when one order is executed, the other order is automatically cancelled.
-This is usually invoked to protect someone from gaining too much exposure in one direction.
+This is usually invoked to protect someone from gaining too much exposure (or how much the trader is open to loss) in one direction.
+    - Market A: Temp in NYC: 60 - 65
+    - Market B: Temp in Connectict: 58 - 63
+    - Making these orders OCO means if someone buys 65 degrees in the NYC market, you don't want them to buy 63 degrees in the Connecticut market (the temperatures are connected because the states border each other).
 - **Contract Size:** The multiplier attached to an option or future.
 Options on stock generally have a multiplier of 100 shares.
 Options on futures have a multiplier of 1 future.
 The multiplier on options on a future and the multiplier on the future can vary.
 - **Vol bid, catching a bid, ripping/exploding:** Variety of terms for vol going up.
 - **Vol offered, vol smashed/smoked:** Variety of terms for vol going down.